charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Resource Usage Measurements

-- On one T4 GPU on Google Colab, this took a while to run for the current number of epochs (~30 minutes).
+- On one T4 GPU on Google Colab, this took a while to run for the current number of epochs (~1 hr).
 These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.

 ### Unexpected challenges